USDA-ARS-GBRU/MicroMPN_data-files/README.md

    - 2.1. *Subfolder*: micrompn

-      - This folder contains the input and output files used with MicroMPN (https://github.com/USDA-ARS-GBRU/micrompn.git).
+      - This folder contains the input and output files used with ["MicroMPN"](https://github.com/USDA-ARS-GBRU/micrompn).
 The output of MicroMPN includes MPN, MPN adjusted, Jarvis 95%       CI, and a rarity index.
 Analysis of data was performed in R and both MPN and MPN adjusted values were analyzed.
 However, the scientific paper only discusses and displays results       for MPN values.
 Regardless, the conclusions of the paper remained the same.

       - micrompn_input - "limit_detection_T48_Bio_1.csv"